storj/docs/code/Service.md

 Services do not have a life-cycle, usually, which means they must be explicitly shut down.
 It should be safe to run the same service concurrently in the same process or multiple processes.

+Arguments to / return values from services should be hand-crafted Go types, rather than generated protobuf types.
+Exceptions for this are types that require signatures.
+This is to ensure that services aren't tied to a specific transport implementation.

 ## Adding a new service

 To add a new service there are few steps: